What are my investment options in retirement?

 An annuity is a contract between you and an insurance company whereby the insurer provides a guaranteed income stream in exchange for money paid into the annuity.

-You can pay this money as a lump sum or in regular instalments over time.
+You can pay this money as a lump sum or in regular installments over time.
 This money grows tax-deferred, so you will only pay income tax when you withdraw.

-When withdrawing from your annuity, you can choose to receive monthly payments for a set period or your lifetime , or a lump sum payment.
+When withdrawing from your annuity, you can choose to receive monthly payments for a set period of your lifetime or a lump sum payment.

 What are the pros?
 There are many advantages to having an annuity, including predictability, security and simplicity.